vladislavkruglikov/vladislavkruglikov.github.io/_posts/2024-12-3-monotonic-stack.markdown

 #### 🌶️ **[84.
 Largest Rectangle in Histogram](https://leetcode.com/problems/largest-rectangle-in-histogram)**

-use idea from sum of subarrays min, but now just get max, same idea
+use idea from sum of subarrays min, but now just get max, same idea. iterate the same way by considering each element is min then try to extend as much as possible (maximize width), multiple element * width and update answer

 #### 🌶️ **[2866.
 Beautiful Towers II](https://leetcode.com/problems/beautiful-towers-ii)**